Dwolla/hal-forms/README.md

  - `displayText` (string, optional)

    A human readable string that describes the field.
-This MAY be used in place of a client's own display text.
+This SHOULD be used in place of a client's own display text.
 Clients SHOULD use `name` if this is missing.

  - `validations` ([validation](#validation), optional)

-   An object with rules specifying how value of the field MAY be validated.
+   An object with rules specifying how values of the field MAY be validated.

  - `accepted` (object, optional)